praetorlabs/bot-discord-backup/README.md

 A Python script for server administrators to create a best-effort offline backup of every channel, message, attachment, sticker, thread, and scheduled event from a Discord server (guild) using a bot account.

-This tool is designed for personal archiving, server migration preparation, or recovery from potential data loss/raids/unanticipated policy changes on behalf of discord.
-It produces JSONL files + downloaded media, with every effort made to preserve metadata provided by discord.py
+This tool is designed for personal archiving, server migration preparation, or recovery from potential data loss, raids, or unanticipated policy changes by Discord.
+It produces JSONL files + downloaded media, with every effort made to preserve metadata provided by discord.py.

 ## Features